The Model Description Language (MDL) is a data driven language for

 approximates both surface meshes.
 The approximation error can be reduced

-to a positive value.
+by setting num_subdivision to a positive value.
 In this case, the

 surface mesh of the respective interface will be n-times recursively